sbordeyne/renpy-text-editor/README.md

 - [ ] Plugin support
 - [ ] Automatic Indent
 - [ ] Built-in linting line by line with PEP8 support, and Renpy's linting system
+    - [ ] pycodestyle linting
+    - [ ] renpy linting
 - [ ] Git integration
 - [ ] Save file viewer
 - [ ] Screen builder and preview
-- [ ] Collapsing blocks of code
-    - [ ] collapsing with "#region region-name" and "#endregion" comments
-    - [ ] collapsing labels, screens, python, init, statements and functions
 - [ ] Visual scripting for Renpy Visual Novels (VSVN)
 - [ ] Reassign Keybindings how you see fit, including support for F13-F24 keys.
 - [ ] Search, Replace, and Search in all files with regular expression support.
+- [ ] Built-in inline boolean expression simplifier
+- [ ] Boolean expression builder with variable names, and a truth table for those really complex conditions.
+- [ ] Debugger with breakpoints, pause, line-by-line execution.

 ## LayeredImage Builder Feature